xavierguihot/spark_helper/README.md

 The full list of methods is available at [Monitor](http://xavierguihot.com/spark_helper/#com.spark_helper.Monitor$)

-It's a simple logger/report which contains a report that one can update from the driver and a success state.
+It's a simple logger/report which contains a report and a state that one can update from the driver.
 The idea is to persist job executions logs and errors (and forget about grepping unreadable yarn logs).

-It's designed for perdiodic spark jobs (handles storage and purge of logs) and provides a way to handle kpis validation.
+It's designed for periodic spark jobs (handles storage and purge of logs) and provides a way to handle kpis validation.

-Logs are stored on the go which means one can have a direct real time access of the job logs/status and it's current state (which can overwise be a pain if it means going through yarn logs, or even for certain production environments going through additional layers of software logs to get to yarn logs).
+Logs are stored on the go which means one can have a direct real time access of the job logs/status and it's current state (which can otherwise be a pain if it means going through yarn logs, or even for certain production environments going through additional layers of software logs to get to yarn logs).